ray-project/ray/doc/source/train/dl_guide.rst

     Then, use the ``prepare_data_loader`` function to automatically add a ``DistributedSampler`` to your ``DataLoader`` and move the batches to the right device.
+This step is not necessary if you are passing in Ray Datasets to your Trainer (see :ref:`train-datasets`)

     .. code-block:: diff